Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work quasi-distribution

 then

-such that the condition \eqref{semi_classical_def} is satisfied.
-Moreover, according to the Hudson's theorem for pure states \cite{Hudson1974}, the separability condition \eqref{product_E_t} is satisfied if and only if the wave function of the weight has the Gaussian form, namely
+such that the condition \eqref{semi_classical_def} is satisfied if the expression is put into the definition \eqref{xi_state}.
+Moreover, according to Hudson's theorem for pure states \cite{Hudson1974}, the separability condition \eqref{product_E_t} is satisfied if and only if the wave function of the weight has the Gaussian form, namely

 with real $\mu$ and $\nu$.
-Thus, the Gaussian wave packets belongs to the class of semi-classical states.
-Another example are states with a uniform wave functions.
+Thus, the Gaussian wave packets belong to the class of semi-classical states.
+Another example is the set of states with uniform wave functions.

-Then, we consider the \emph{incoherent states} of the system, defined by by the following commutation relation:
+\emph{Incoherent states of the system.} These states are simply defined by the following commutation relation:

 Since those commute also with the unitary $e^{-i \hat H_S t}$, we get

 and according to Eq. \eqref{control_marginal} we have $\hat \sigma_S = \hat \rho_S$, i.e., an arbitrary incoherent state of the system $\hat \rho_S$ is a semi-classical in accordance to Eq. \eqref{semi_classical_def}.